Calcasieu River Bridge: Repairs

 Designer N.E.
 Lant used 5,286 pairs of crossed decorative cast iron pistols placed on the bridge railing, reportedly in homage to pirate history and legends of Jean LaFitte, being the name he preferred, and 50 to 60 pairs have been damaged or determined to be missing.
 As part of the project, these will be replaced, along with damaged parts of the guard rails.
 The original castings were done by John Lester Boone Foundry Works of Lawtell, Louisiana.
 Missing/stolen pistols were recast by an Alabama foundry in the late 1980s and again in the 2000s during major overhauls of the bridge.
 A state official in Scott, Louisiana stated in 1992 to a Boone descendant that so many people would walk up the thin sidewalks of the bridge at night to chip out and take home the crossed pistols as mantel pieces, that the ornaments had to be replaced to prevent the handrails from collapsing.

 Replacement of the bridge

 In 2022, the Calcasieu River Bridge turned 70 years old.
 With over 600,000 bridges, the average bridge age in the United States is 42 years old, with one in nine rated as deficient.
 Louisiana has a total of 13,050 bridges, and 1,827 (14%) are considered deficient.
 1,963 bridges (15%) are considered functionally obsolete.

 It had been decided the bridge needed replacing since before 2002.
 There are several areas of concern including the age of the bridge, the low bridge ratings, steep grades, traffic congestion, amount of traffic that has been estimated at around 55,000 vehicles a day, low vertical traffic clearance, and contamination.
 These contributing factors rank the bridge as "a dangerous bridge" and 7th in the nation in need of replacing.
+In 2023, a plan was vetoed on the replacement bridge due to tolls being proposed.
+This made the project on hold until 2024 when a plan was approved that would include tolls, with especially high prices for trucks.